 Just as symptoms vary depending upon the injury, so do treatment options.
 A common treatment method is known as the RICE method.
 This method involves rest, applying ice, compression and elevating the afflicted foot or ankle.
 If the injury appears to be more serious, surgery might be required, such as arthroscopic or reconstructive surgery.
 Lastly, rehabilitation or therapy might be needed to gain full functionality in the afflicted area.
 Any discomfort experienced by an athlete must be evaluated by a licensed, reputable medical professional.

-If you have any questions, please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions, please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Sports Injuries

 When runners develop stress fractures, they typically occur in the lower fibula and parts of the tibia.
 Stress fractures are a type of bone injury that occurs as a result of repetitive mechanical stress.
 Activities such as jumping and running can result in a stress fracture.
 If you are looking to treat your stress fracture, you should start by ceasing any high-impact activities and start to participate in cross-training activities.
 Cross-training is an exercise regimen that incorporates several modes of training to avoid overuse injuries.
 People who experience pain from walking with a stress fracture should look toward wearing a cast, boot, or crutches.
 Most athletes who suffer from stress fractures may gradually return to running within six to eight weeks.
 Training schedules, diet, and menstrual history are all factors that may increase your risk of developing a stress fracture.